 And watch how your pet responds to any swelling.
 If they are very irritated, they may scratch the stung area, pulling out the fur.
 These “hot spots” make your pet look bald.
 Bring your pet to the vet right away if you notice this behavior or these spots.

 Ever heard the expression, “It’s so hot, you can fry an egg on the sidewalk”?
-Things like black pavement (or asphalt) can get very hot and can harm your pets’ paws.
+Well, pavement or asphalt, especially if it’s black, can get very hot and can harm your pets’ paws.

 “Think about what you’re walking on,” Rozanski says.
 “If you wouldn’t like walking on it with bare feet, try to limit your dog’s time on it, too.”